-We picked out the the three best bets from around the world including two from the Aussie A league
+We pick out the best bets from around the world including two from the Aussie A league